CCBC CELEBRATES STUDENT SUCCESS AT FIRST ANNUAL NIGHT OF EXCELLENCE

 Victoria Palinski; Madison Patsey-Padgett; Michael Phillis; Kathryn Pierce; Eric Popovich; Leslie Powell; Stephanie Powers; Paige Prawucki; David Price; Eric Rangel; Linsey Romigh; Lauren Ranone; Joseph Rinald; Vanessa Roma; Michael Russell; Colette Schreiber; Bruce Searight; Cassandra Shankle; Jacqueline Shiel; Renae Smith; Phillip Stajduhar; Kelly Staschak; Alyssa Stevens; Jessica Straub; Shane Sutton; Brittany Taylor; Wendy Trischler; Christine Weekley; Mia Williams; Anthony Wilson; John Wilson; Aubrey Young; Haley Zink; and Justin Zygarowski.

-Two student organizations, the Visual and Fine Arts Club and the Student Government Association, received special recognition for their community service and campus visibility and impact.
+Two student organizations, the Visual Arts Club and the Student Government Association, received special recognition for their community service and campus visibility and impact.